What is iron?

 So, don’t worry about a plant-based diet not being able to provide you with enough iron.
 As long as you consume enough calories to fuel your lifestyle, eating whole, nutrient-rich plant foods will help you to get not too little, not too much, but just the right amount of iron that your body needs.

 And, like many nutrients, you don’t need to fret about getting the RDA for iron every day as your body does have a reserve.5 Just eat a variety of fruits, vegetables, grains and beans, and you should be fine.
+These 13 Plant Foods High in Iron are a great place to start.

 Iron in meat linked to heart disease – Physicians Committee for Responsible Medicine (PCRM)